SWC-Advanced-Microscopy/StitchIt/README.md

 ## Questions and bug reports
 Please use the project's [issue tracker](https://github.com/BaselLaserMouse/StitchIt/issues) for questions, bug reports, feature requests, etc.
 Please do get in touch if use the software: especially if you are publishing with it!
-You may also join the [StitchIt Gitter](https://gitter.im/open-serial-section/stitchit) room.
+You may also join the [StitchIt Gitter](https://gitter.im/open-serial-section/stitchit) room for discussions.

 ## Licensing
 This software is distributed under the GPL v3 licence.
 This repository may be freely forked and shared so long as this licence is attached.